Navigating the Last Mile: Evaluating Head- and Cane-Mounted Cameras for Egocentric Spatial Awareness: CONTROLLED CAMERA VANTAGE STUDY

-To isolate the factors contributing to degraded SLAM performance in the cane-mounted condition, we conducted an ablation study using three sensor configurations: (1) head-mounted, (2) cane-mounted (typical dynamic sweep), and (3) cane-mounted (stationary, ``No Sweep'').
-The stationary cane-mounted setup involved holding the cane still in a natural position, eliminating motion-induced blur while preserving the altered point of view.
-Results showed a clear improvement: pose estimation accuracy rose from 39.5\% to 83.2\% in outdoor settings—substantially narrowing the gap with the head-mounted configuration (99.6\%, Table~\ref{tab:slamAblation}).
+To isolate the effect of motion, we compared three configurations: head-mounted, cane-mounted (dynamic sweep), and cane-mounted (stationary ``no sweep'').
+Holding the cane steady improved the outdoor Maximum-quality pose rate from 39.5\% to 83.2\%, substantially narrowing the gap with the head-mounted rate (99.6\%, \autoref{tab:slamAblation}).
+This suggests that the reduced pose quality was associated primarily with sweeping motion rather than the low viewpoint itself.

-These findings suggest that the primary cause of SLAM degradation was not the viewpoint of the cane \emph{per se}, but the erratic motion patterns introduced by sweeping.
-Rapid, irregular motion likely overwhelmed the SLAM algorithm’s ability to track consistent visual features and contributed to poor pose convergence, particularly in environments with inconsistent lighting or sparse structure.

-This reinforces the idea that cane-mounted cameras offer valuable spatial information but require stabilization or filtering techniques to become viable for real-time mapping.